 Skip to main content

-A chromosome disorder is when someone has a problem with one or more of their chromosomes.
-This could be a change in the number of their chromosomes; a missing or extra piece of a chromosome or one or more of their chromosomes arranged in a different way.
+A chromosome disorder can occur when someone has a change to one or more of their chromosomes.
+This could be a change in the number of chromosomes; a missing or extra piece of a chromosome; or one or more chromosomes might be arranged in a different way.

 What is it like for siblings if their brother or sister has a chromosome disorder?

 Siblings often get on really well with their brothers and sisters who have a chromosome disorder.
-However, siblings might find it hard to get information about the chromosome disorder which their brother or sister has.
-This can make them feel worried as they want to understand things.
-They may worry about what will happen to their brother or sister in the future and who will look after them.
+However, as a sibling, they might find it hard to find information about the chromosome disorder which their brother or sister has.
+It might not be easy for them to understand their health or behavioural difficulties.
+This could make them feel worried if they want to understand things.
+They might worry about what will happen to their brother or sister in the future and who will look after them.

 What causes a chromosome disorder?

 Bodies are made up of millions of tiny cells.
-Inside the cells are tiny parts called chromosomes.
-Chromosomes carry information from parents to babies such as eye or hair colour.
-They are so small that they can only be seen using a microscope.
+Inside the cells are tiny structures called chromosomes.
+Chromosomes can be thought of as personal instruction booklets, but they are very small and they can only be seen using a microscope.
+Chromosomes carry the information that is needed for our bodies to grow and develop.
+This includes information about things like eye or hair colour.

 What does it mean?

-There are lots of different types of chromosome disorders.
-For healthy development, there should be just the right amount of chromosome material – not too much and not too little.
-People will be affected in different ways depending upon which chromosomes are affected.
-The most common things affecting people with chromosome disorders are their bodies working differently.
-They may have a learning disability and their health or behaviour may be affected.
+There are lots of different types of chromosome disorders and people can be affected in different ways depending upon which chromosomes are affected.
+The most common thing that happens when we have a chromosome disorder is that our bodies might work differently.
+This means that a brother or sister might have a learning disability and their health or behaviour may be affected.

 What treatment is there?